RulinShao/AdversariallyRobustDistillation/README.md

-# Note for `adv-v5`
+# Note for `adv-v6`
 ## May 11

-Involve clean samples in each round of distillation.
+* Involve clean samples in each round of distillation.
-Simply added one additional backward on the cross-entropy loss computed using clean images.
+* Added one additional backward on the cross-entropy loss computed using clean images.
+* Compute KD and IGA loss using clean images.
+(Forward clean images through the teacher network instead of perturbed images.)

 Others are the same as v4: